STRML/presentations/www/slides.md

 Best of all worlds:

 - Intermediate state (in the DOM, not in your data) is impossible.
 - Rendering is a pure function.
-Can be run on the server or for non-DOM targets
+Can be run on the server and for non-DOM targets
   - Prerender views for speed or SEO
   - Run similar code on mobile with React Mobile